C-0-S-M-1-N/AI/README.md

         the example above creates a NN that has 2 neurons in the input layer, 2 hidden layers, one having 10 neurons and the second 15, and the output layer having 4 neurons.
     - generates the weights based on a clever tehnique called Xavier's algorithm
     - takes the activation function and its derivative, `f` and `df` -- default is the linear function
-    - takes tow argumenst alpha, the momentum for backpropagation, and eta, the learing rate -- default is 0.8 and 0.0001
+    - takes tow arguments: alpha, the momentum for backpropagation, and eta, the learing rate -- default is 0.8 and 0.0001

 - `AI::NeuralNetwork::FeedInData(const std::vector<double>& data)`
-    - take the input data in a form of an array, `data` must have the same size as `blueprint[0]`
+    - takes the input data in the form of an array, (`data.size()` must be equal to `blueprint[0]`)

 - `AI::NeuralNetwork::getData(std::vector<double>& data)`
-    - calculates the output of the output of the NN
+    - calculates the output of the NN
         ! `AI::NeuralNetwork::FeedInData(...)` calculates the output, `AI::NeuralNetwork::getData(...)` only copies the output of it into `data`
 - `AI::NeuralNetwork::Backpropagation(const std::vector<double>& outputData)`
     - applies backpropagation over the NN to train it, it take as a parameter the correct output of the training set and retweakes the weights accordingly to minimise the error
-- `AI::NeuralNetwork::Backpropagation(const std::string& file, ...)`
+- `AI::NeuralNetwork::NeuralNetwork(const std::string& file, ...)`
-    - provinding the filepath to the already computed weight, is loads them into the neural net
+    - provinding the filepath to the already computed weight-map, is loads in into the neural net
     - takes the activation function and its derivatie -- default is the linear function
     - it remembers the learing rate and momentum, its not requiered to pass as an argument